vandium-io/vandium-node/docs/getting_started.md

 # Getting Started

-Vandium can be used with minimal change to your existing code.
+Vandium can be used with minimal changes to your existing code.

 ```js
 var vandium = require( 'vandium' );